Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/04.HTTP_Requests/http--01-starting-setup/README.md

 * React is a component creation library - we're making it into a framework by adding a Routing package to it.
 * Routing and SPAs.
 We don't have multiple html files, but js to render different paths.
 We rerender parts of that single page.
 Routing is parsing the route/URL to render appropricate components.
 * Setting up links.
 * Setting up the router package.
+React-router vs react-router-dom.
+* Preparing the project for routing: some app restructuring.
+* Rendering components for routes.